assemblee-virtuelle/semapps/website/docs/middleware/inference.md

 - Extract the inverse relations from provided OWL files
 - Automatically generate inverse links on create/update/delete operations
 - Add or remove the triples directly to the triple store, in a single query
+- Option to receive or offer inferences from remote servers (via ActivityPub)
 - More inference types are planned in the future

 ## Dependencies
 - [TripleStoreService](triplestore)
 - [LdpService](ldp)
+- [RelayService](activitypub/relay) (for inferences with remote servers)

 ## Install